-In a recent post, “Franc Thoughts On Long-Run Fiscal Issues”, Paul Krugman has once again engaged with MMT.
-His main argument this time concerns the difference, if any, between issuing debt when deficit spending rather than simply allowing balances to mount in reserve accounts.
-He agrees that under current circumstances zero interest short-term debt and zero-interest reserves are close substitutes, but argues that issuing debt and allowing reserves to mount will have different inflationary implications when interest rates are positive.
+In a recent post, “Franc Thoughts On Long-Run Fiscal Issues”, Paul Krugman has once again engaged with Modern Monetary Theory (MMT).
+His main argument this time concerns the difference, if any, between issuing debt when the government net spends rather than simply allowing balances to mount in reserve accounts.
+He agrees that under current circumstances zero interest short-term debt and zero-interest reserves are close substitutes, but argues that issuing debt and allowing reserves to mount will have different macroeconomic implications when interest rates are positive.

 The composition of public liabilities as between debt and monetary base does matter in normal times — hey, if it didn’t, the Fed would have no influence, ever.
 So if we try at that point to finance the deficit by money issue rather than bond sales, it will be inflationary.

-The MMT position is that if the interest rate target is positive, short-term debt would remain a close substitute to reserves provided the Fed paid the equivalent interest rate on reserves.
-This would be the most straightforward approach to monetary policy: simply to pay interest on reserves at the target rate rather than issuing short-term debt.
+But turning to the central point of Krugman’s latest piece, the MMT position is that if the interest rate target were positive, short-term debt would remain a close substitute for reserves provided the Fed paid the equivalent interest rate on reserves.
+This would be the simplest approach to interest-setting monetary policy: to pay interest on reserves at the target rate rather than issue short-term debt.

-Nevertheless, MMT is in agreement with Krugman that if the Fed did not pay the target rate on reserves, then allowing reserves to mount rather than issuing debt would have a different inflationary impact.
-Doing so would cause the interest rate to fall to the rate paid on reserves (possibly zero).
-In that case, reserves would not be close substitutes for short-term debt, and the inflationary implications would be somewhat different.
+Nevertheless, MMT is in agreement with Krugman that if the Fed targeted a positive interest rate and did not pay this rate on reserves, then allowing reserves to mount rather than issuing debt would have a somewhat different macroeconomic impact.
+Doing so would cause the interbank rate to fall to the rate paid on reserves (possibly zero).
+In that case, reserves would not be close substitutes for short-term debt, and the macroeconomic implications (including for inflation) would be somewhat different.

-It is encouraging to see Krugman continue to engage with MMT.
-Right now, the public debate often seems to be bordering on the insane.
+In any case, it is encouraging to see Krugman continue to engage with MMT.
+Right now, the public debate often seems to be bordering on insanity.
 Krugman is one of the few prominent voices advancing sensible policy responses to the crisis.
 As he mentions:

 … for the time being the MMT people and yours truly are on the same side of the policy debate.